influx6/rpkit/readme.md

 [![Travis Build Status](https://travis-ci.org/gokit/rpkit.svg?branch=master)](https://travis-ci.org/gokit/rpkit#)
 [![CircleCI](https://circleci.com/gh/gokit/rpkit.svg?style=svg)](https://circleci.com/gh/gokit/rpkit)

-RPkit implements a code generator which automatically generates a RPC-style API package, which exposes methods of an interface as both http.Handlers with associated client code that directly make requests to such to perform action of said methods.
+RPkit implements a code generator which automatically generates a RPC-style API package for you in Go and Javascript (Browser and Nodejs compatible code), which exposes methods of an interface as RPC styled methods with associated client functions.
+Enabling you rapidly build and prototype your API with minimal effort.

 It is heavily inspired by the work on [Twirp](https://github.com/twitchtv/twirp/) by the [TwitchTV Team](https://github.com/twitchtv/people).
 Which inspires a beautiful approach for creating RPC-APIs that work with HTTP 1.1 and uses standard request-response with method names as targets.

-RPKit takes these ideas and brings it into a more code friendly style, where there is no dependency on protobuff definitions, but rather on annotations marking interface declarations as code generation targets.
+RPKit takes these ideas and brings it into a friendly annotation style used in Go source ocde, where there is no dependency on protobuf definitions.

 ## Install